 If you are considering taking part in Dry January but not sure if it’s right for you, our guide to the potential pros and cons could help you make that choice.

-Every year, thousands of people in the UK abstain from alcohol for a month to raise awareness of alcohol dependence and to challenge themselves.
+Each year, thousands of people across the UK abstain from alcohol for the month of January.
+People have varying reasons for doing so, the main ones being to challenge themselves and to raise awareness of alcohol dependence.

-Dry January has grown in recent years, with more and more people avoiding booze during the first month of the year.
-The initiative has been praised for its health benefits, but is abstaining from alcohol for a month actually good for you?
+More and more people each year are committing to avoiding booze during the first month of the year.
+The initiative has been praised for its health benefits, but is cutting out alcohol for a month actually good for you?

-According to Alcohol Concern, 62% of people had better sleep by cutting out alcohol for a month1, which has lots of health benefits from better memory to a stronger heart.
-While you may not feel these benefits straight away, it’s likely that you’ll feel more awake and alert during the day.
+While you might not feel these benefits straight away, it’s likely you’ll start to feel more awake and alert during the day.